shack15/rag-baselines/baselines/retrieval/README.md

 # Best Practices
 * An LLM is able to understand and process *markdown*, *html*, or *xml* the best as a query due to its structure with minimal tagging
-* Always follow this order when crafting your prompts:
+* Always follow this order (descending) when crafting your prompts:
     * Text Type (user, assistant, system)
     * Task Context
     * Background Data and Documents